ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

   ### ii.
 Performance Evaluation and Results

-  **a.Grapgh showing Training Vs Testing Loss**
+  **a.Graph showing Training Vs Testing Loss**
   ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/7.png)
   From the above figure, we can see that Validation/ Test loss is decreasing as we are increasing the number of epochs.
 At epoch value of 5 and 8 we have least validation loss.
-  **b.Traing,Testing Loss and Accuracy**
+  **b.Training,Testing Loss and Accuracy**
   ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/8.png)
   From the above figure, it is evident that error is not much significant at the initial values of epochs, however, I have trained the model for 9 iterations just to prevent the problem of overfitting.
-  **c.Testing the Model on sample images**
+  **c.Testing the Model on sample Images**
   ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/9.png)
   In the above figure, first row has original images along with their labels, whereas second row comprises of test results of CNN.
 We can see that model has correctly predicted/classified all the images.